andrasq/node-qibl/README.md

 Create a new empty temporary file for exclusive use and return its filename.
-The file is guaranteed not to have existed before the call, and will be automatically removed when the process exits (by normal exit, or unhandled SIGTERM, SIGHUP, SIGINT or SIGQUIT).
+The file is guaranteed not to have existed before the call, and will be automatically removed when the process exits (by normal exit, or unhandled SIGTERM, SIGHUP, or SIGINT).
 The filename is constructed by concatenating the directory name, core filename, a six-character random suffix, and filename extension.
 If the file cannot be created an error is thrown.

 Note that this call behaves like a cross between `tempfile(1)` and its namesake `tmpfile(3)`.

+Note that the installed signal handlers try to keep to the default behavior of exiting by throwing a `"terminated"` exception.
+They throw only if no other handlers are listening for the signal, else the other handlers will presumably decide whether to exit or not.
+Emitting signal names is thus no longer harmless, because it can throw.
+Also, if the other handlers also only exit only if they are the sole listener, then the process may not exit after all.

 Options:
 - `dir` - name of the directory to hold the file, default is `process.env.TMPDIR` else `/tmp`